English | Japanese

 Suggest Answers to Objections from Family and Friends

-It is normal for people to dislike change or to be unhappy when new boundaries are set.
-It can be very helpful to acknowledge the kinds of resistance that students are likely to face and to give them ideas about how to explain about personal safety to the important people in their lives in a way that takes the underlying intent of the cultural practice being changed into account.
+We can acknowledge the kinds of resistance that students are likely to face and give them ideas about how to explain about personal safety to the important people in their lives in a way that shows respect for the underlying values of a cultural practice.

 For example, students in our parent/caregiver education class often at first worry about the Kidpower safety rule that touch for play, teasing or affection should be the choice of both people, safe and allowed by the adults in charge.
 They are concerned that giving children permission to choose will somehow make them less loving or that older members of a family will feel rejected.

-At the same time, adults can insist that children who are old enough to understand be respectful and acknowledge their elders.
-Children can shake hands or wave to show respect and care, without having to be smothered with kisses or have their cheeks pinched.
-For children who do not like physical affection at all, a very positive way to express caring can be through making a present for the older relative such as a drawing, home-made card, cookies, or hand-picked flowers or serving tea or cake.
+Instead of requiring children to be smothered and uncomfortable by unwanted hugging, cheek-pinching, and kissing to show caring and respect, adults can find other ways for children to show care and respect for their elders.
+Children can shake hands, wave, do fist bumps, or blow kisses.
+For children who do not like physical affection or attention at all, a very positive way to express caring can be through making a present for the older relative such as a drawing, home-made card, cookies, or hand-picked flowers or serving tea or cake.

 One of my most memorable workshops was at a senior center for elderly Chinese people who were living in Oakland.
 After practicing awareness skills to avoid trouble, I had come to the part of the workshop where we were going to work on dealing with a more dangerous situation.